huggingface/huggingface_hub/docs/source/guides/upload.md

 completed server-side.
 This can be checked manually by browsing the repo on the Hub.
 To prevent this timeout, we recommend to add around 50-100 files per commit.

-To summarize it quickly:
-- Reach out to us for large repos (TBs of data)
-- Max 1M files on the repo
-- Max 10k files per folder
-- ~10GB max per file
-- ~100 max files per commit
-- ~1000-3000 commits maximum

 ### Practical tips

 Now that we saw the technical aspects you must consider when structuring your repository, let's see some practical